 According to the SSA, a severe disability prevents you from performing substantial gainful activity (SGA).
 If you are earning more than a certain amount, the SSA will consider it SGA.

 The threshold for SGA increases slightly each year.
-For 2020, SGA for non-blind individuals is $1,260 per month.
-For blind individuals, the SGA is $2,110 per month.
+For 2020, SGA for non-blind individuals is a monthly gross income of $1,470.
+For blind individuals, the SGA is $2,460 per month.

-If you are making more than SGA, Social Security will not consider your condition severe enough.
-In other words, a severe disability will significantly impair your ability to earn a livable income.
+If you make more than the SGA amount, Social Security will not consider your condition severe enough.
+In other words, a severe disability will prevent you from earning a livable income.

 What Are Some Examples of Severe Disabilities?

-The SSA maintains a Listing of Impairments to use when looking at SSDI applications.
+The SSA maintains an impairment list to use when looking at SSDI applications.
 The SSA has recognized that conditions on the list can be severe disabilities.

 If your condition is on the list, it doesn’t mean you automatically qualify for SSDI.
 However, the SSA is more likely to consider you for disability benefits.
 If your condition is not on the list, the SSA will compare your disease to a listed one.